alfrejivi/my-cv/README.md

 Store any public assets in `public` folder and access to them as root folder in your website `./`

-## Customize every section of `/data/data.tsx` with your own information.
+## Customize every section in `/data/data.tsx` with your own information.

 ```javascript
 /* Change this file to have your own CV / Resume data */